oplS16projects/FP1/README.md

 #Code:

 I started off by creating and avl tree and filling it with numbers.
 There are 3 different types of trees that use 3 different predicates, equal? eq? and eqv? to compare data that they are given.
 Here make-avl is using equal?
-I start off by adding a bunch of numbers to the tree and testing if the tree is empty or not, then seeing whether it can tell if it has its own numbers or not then i pop the max off of the tree.
+Using avl-add and a reference to the tree that we created we can add as many numbers as we want to our tree.
+These avl trees in racket have pretty much the same functionality as avl trees in C/C++.
+We can use the avl-empty? function to test whether or not there are items in our tree.
+We can also use avl-contains? to determine if our tree hold specific numbers or not.
+We can remove numbers from the tree using avl-remove as well as check the min and max of a tree using avl-min/max.
+There are two types of pop-min and pop-max, the pop-min and pop-max also returns the new tree container itself, i assume it allows me to pass the updated tree off to another function at the same time. pop-min! and pop-max! just return the number that is popped off.
+The last few functions tree the avl tree as a list, in-avl/reverse will traverse the list in reverse order and then apply the function given to each member of the tree, in-avl will just do the same thing but in order and avl->list will convert the tree to an ordered list.

 ```racket
 #lang racket